Skip to main content

 Methanol Reformer commissions BioH2 genset using bio-methanol with DRIV Hydrogen

-Methanol Reformer S.L. has successfully commissioned its BioH₂ genset using bio-methanol in collaboration with DRIV Hydrogen, representing an important step in the deployment of decentralized H2 production.
-The system, deployed in Kløfta, Norway, demonstrates Methanol Reformer’s modular technology in real-world conditions, providing high-purity H2 for mobile and stationary applications.
+Methanol Reformer S.L. has successfully commissioned its BioH₂ genset using bio-methanol in collaboration with DRIV Hydrogen in Kløfta, Norway.
+This milestone represents an important step in the deployment of decentralized H2 and electricity solutions.

-• Showcasing operational performance, modularity and flexibility for future deployments.
+• Showcasing the flexibility and readiness of Methanol Reformer’s services for future deployments.

-“This commissioning represents an important achievement and the beginning of a new path for decentralized H2 and power solutions.
-A big thank you to the entire DRIV Hydrogen team for their commitment and support during the commissioning and first start-up.
-This milestone reflects the dedication and expertise of both teams and demonstrates the potential of Methanol Reformer’s modular methanol-to-H2 technology,” said Javier Torres, Managing Director of Methanol Reformer.
+“This commissioning represents a significant achievement and a new path for decentralized energy solutions.
+It reflects the dedication of both teams and the effectiveness of our service in deploying clean energy systems safely and reliably,” said Javier Torres, Managing Director of Methanol Reformer.

 “This is a significant milestone for us.
 The production of our first kilogram of H2 demonstrates that the technology works and provides us with a solid foundation for further development.
 Our collaboration with Methanol Reformer has played a crucial role in reaching this stage,” said Kristian Morken, Chief Executive Officer of DRIV Hydrogen.

-The Kløfta event spanned three days of intensive collaboration and progress, highlighting Methanol Reformer’s role in advancing practical, decentralized H2 and electricity solutions using bio-methanol.
+The Kløfta event spanned three days of intensive collaboration and progress, demonstrating Methanol Reformer’s role in delivering practical, decentralized H2 and electricity solutions using bio-methanol, while maintaining operational reliability.